Branching lifecycle

 Access an existing branch

-You can access an existing Foundry branch from any Pipeline Builder or Workshop resource, or from the Ontology associated to this branch in Ontology Manager.
+You can access an existing Foundry branch from any transforms code repository, pipeline, Workshop resource, or from the Ontology associated to this branch in Ontology Manager.
 To do so, select the branch selector dropdown menu at the top of each application and find the desired branch.

 While viewing a branch other than Main, the branch taskbar will become visible in the application.